mniehus/oficina3/source/project1/motorCalib-EN.md

-# State-Machines applied to automated DC Motor Calibration
+# State-Machines applied to DC Motor Calibration

 This document is an **intro + guide** to the project of the DC Motor Calibration Automated Test Setup.
 It is organized into six small, independent **state machines (FSMs)**.
 It’s meant to help students see why we use FSMs, how the code stays tidy as the system grows, and how each module interacts via a tiny set of shared globals.